TotallyInformation/node-red-contrib-uibuilder/docs/front-end-library.md

 * `namespace` {Object=|string=} Optional.
 One of:

   * Object containing ref to vueApp,

   * Object containing settings using the property names given here, or

   * IO Namespace override.
 Changes self.ioNamespace from the default.

     If you are not sure about the correct namespace, use the "Instance Details" button in the uibuilder node configuration panel (in the Node-RED Editor) and search for "ioNamespace" in the resulting page.

-    The namespace to use here is that result prefixed with a leading `/`
+    The namespace to use here is that result prefixed with a leading `/`.
+However if you are serving your code from a different server or a different port on the same server (e.g. when using a build tool dev server), you must include the full URL of Node-RED (or the uibuilder custom URL if using its custom ExpressJS server feature).

-* `ioPath` {string=} Optional. changes self.ioPath from the default
+* `ioPath` {string=} Optional. **Note that you should not need to change this**.
+It changes self.ioPath from the default

   The ioPath is a combination of:

   * A leading `/`,
   * `httpNodeRoot` - normally empty unless you have changed it in `settings.js`
   * "/uibuilder/vendor/socket.io"

+  While uibuilderfe does its best to work out the ioPath (from a cookie first and then the request url), it cannot determing the httpNodeRoot if you are serving your js code from a different server or a different url path on the same server (e.g. when using a build tool dev server).
+It is in these cases that you must specify it manually.

 * `vueApp` {Object=}  Optional. reference to the VueJS instance